saeyslab/ViScore/README.md

 ## Benchmarking

-You can find our documented benchmarking set-up for comparing DR methods on scRNA-seq data in the `benchmarking` directory.
+You can find our documented benchmarking set-up for comparing DR methods on scRNA-seq data in the `benchmarking` folder in this repository.
+It takes you through the process of setting up and deploying a benchmarking (or hyperparameter tuning) workflow on a high-performance computing (HPC) cluster.
+The framework is extensible in terms of DR methods and datasets.

+Additionally, code to generate figures and LaTeX tables for presenting results of your benchmark is included.

 <img src="benchmarking/schematic.png" />

-## Pre-print

-The pre-print of our publication is available [here](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) on bioRxiv.

-It describes underlying methodology of ViVAE and ViScore, reviews past work in dimensionality reduction and evaluation of it and links to publicly available datasets on which performance of ViVAE was evaluated.
-**We are heavily re-working this pre-print.**